tcae/CryptoTimeSeries/strategies.md

 General thoughts:

 - Problem: what to label as a trade signal, i.e. what is a noteworthy deviation from a trend that is worth to signal a trade?
   - An option is to label everything that has a future gain or loss above a threshold.
 This will result in relatively poor classifers because it takes some time before a trend is established as such and distinguished from noise.
-Hm, that can be mitigated by setting the threshold high enough (e.g. 5% while 1% should be already profitable)- the advantage that labelling remains straightforward.
+Hm, that can be mitigated by setting the threshold high enough (e.g. 5% while 1% should be already profitable)- the advantage is that labelling remains straightforward.
-  - To address noise, signals labels may only be sent after a number of samples in the same direction and then still exceeding a gain/loss threshold.
+  - To address noise, signal labels may only be sent after a number of samples in the same direction and then still exceeding a gain/loss threshold.
 That can be achieved by using a regression window of x minutes.
 - Follow trends: when is a trend broken?
 One may consider trend stability a criteria (less volatility but reliability in direction) versus a trend with high volatilty to catch extrema for trading and assume that the trend repairs a missed extreme.
 Trend reversal detection is crucial.
   - a trend is considered broken when the regression gradient changes sign but this should be detected earlier.
   - measure deviations of intact trends and accept  up to x sigma deviations before declared broken.
 This also enables break outs of a e.g. positive trend and to switch monitoring to a shorter regression window.
 Having a cascade of regression windows (e.g. 5m, 30m, 3h, 18h, 36h) the signal shall be bound to one of those windows with buy in a minimum and sell in a maximum.
 [Straight forward evaluations](data/gradientgainhisto.data) showed that a 24h showed good results while shorter windows returned losses.
 This can be explained with the observation that short windows also have more low amplitude noise signals.
 On the other hand in volatile times a long range window misses the fall back.
 Therefore a short range regression window is preferred in volatile times with high frequent, high amplitude prices changes while longer regression windows are preferred in low volatile times.
 In both cases a minimum gain is needed to avoid losses.